Google Cloud Firestore vs Firebase Realtime Database

 Firebase Realtime Database is a versatile tool that can be adapted to a variety of application needs.
 Here are some of its compelling use cases:

 3. Instant Messaging Apps: The low latency and real-time data synchronization of Firebase Realtime Database make it a top choice for instant messaging applications.
-Snapchat, for instance, leverages Firebase Realtime Database for delivering messages instantly among users.
+Snapchat, for instance, leverages the Firebase Realtime Database to deliver messages instantly to users.

 4. IoT Applications: IoT devices generate a large amount of real-time data.
 Firebase Realtime Database can handle this data effectively, making it a good fit for IoT applications.
 SmartAir, a company offering smart air conditioning systems, uses Firebase Realtime Database for real-time monitoring and control of their devices.